 While the purpose of a protective order is to provide needed protection to individuals, the process is sometimes misused to gain leverage in a divorce or child custody fight.
 We urge you to consult with Arquilla & Poe as soon as a temporary protective order has been issued against you, or if you have obtained one against another person.
 We will protect your rights and work toward achieving an effective legal resolution for your case.

 Military members may also be subject to a military protective order, issued by a commanding officer, which limits communication and contact with a family member.
 Unlike court-issued protective orders, no due process or a hearing is provided to a service member suspected of being involved in domestic abuse or other misconduct.

 If your commanding officer has issued you a military protective order, we can help you protect your rights and your military career.
 Our attorneys have extensive military experience as former judge advocate officers (JAGs), and we have the knowledge and experience to assist clients with all aspects of this process.
 We can also assist alleged victims of domestic violence in the military community by contacting military officials to request the issue of a military protective order and by seeking protective orders from Virginia courts.

-To schedule a free initial consultation with one of our experienced attorneys, complete our online form, call 703-719-9292, or call toll free at 800-220-8838.
-Our law office is conveniently located at the intersection of Franconia Road and Beulah Street, Alexandria, Fairfax County, with free parking.
-We are open Monday through Friday, from 9 a.m. until 5 p.m.
-We offer evening or weekend appointments upon request.
-We accept Visa and MasterCard.
+To schedule a free initial consultation with one of our experienced divorce attorneys, complete and submit our online form or call 703-719-9292 for a free initial interview of up to 30 minutes.
+Our law offices are conveniently located at the intersection of Franconia Road and Beulah Street in the Alexandria section of Fairfax County, with ample free parking.

 High Quality and Affordable Legal Services